 What Personality Inventories Can Do

 - Personality inventories can teach you about yourself, which will help you learn what occupations and work environments are a good fit.

 - In addition to just learning about your personality, to determine whether a career is right for you it is essential to also consider factors such as interests, values, and aptitudes.

 - A self-assessment, including taking a personality inventory, is just one step you must take to find the right career.
 Explore the occupations that seem to be a good match based on your results.
 Consider job duties, earnings, requirements, and occupational outlook to find out if you should pursue a particular career.

 How to Take a Personality Inventory

-If you are working with a career counselor or other career development professional, he or she may offer to administer a personality inventory as part of a complete self-assessment.
+If you are working with a career counselor or other career development professional, they may offer to administer a personality inventory as part of a complete self-assessment.
 Many companies that publish personality inventories only allow qualified professionals, such as counselors and psychologists, to administer their products.

 You will also find self-administered personality tests online.
 Since many of these online assessments lack test validity—that means they don't measure what they should—the results could lead you in the wrong direction.
 If you find a free assessment or low-cost assessment you want to use, scrutinize your results carefully.
 If they seem questionable, avoid making decisions based on them.

-What can you expect when your career counselor tells you she is going to have you take a personality inventory?
+What can you expect when your career counselor says they are going to have you take a personality inventory?
 It depends on which one they use.
 Some personality inventories are paper and pencil tests, while others are computerized.
 You may finish some in just 15 minutes while others take close to an hour to complete.
 Some assessments have different versions based on age and reading ability.

 Using Your Personality Inventory Results